MingchenXia/mingchenxia.github.io/readme.md

 > Lecture notes for my course at Chinese academy of science in the summer of 2023.

 - [Singularities in global pluripotential theory](Lectures/SGPT_final.pdf).
-This is (almost) the final version, accepted by the Springer LNM series.
+This is (almost) the final version, accepted by the Springer LNM series (to the great disappointment of a single referee).
 I will remove this link after its formal publication.
 Please download it if you are in need.

 > Lecture notes for my course at Zhejiang university in the spring of 2024.
 Please let me know if you find any typos/mistakes or find any of the arguments unclear.